-Add/Drop Courses on Site
+Add/Drop Courses On Site

-You will have approximately 3 days to add/drop/change courses once you arrive onsite in Poland.
+You will have approximately 2 weeks to add/drop/change courses once you arrive onsite in Poland.
+For courses that are only a month long, the add/drop/change deadline is usually 3 days after the class begins.
 Written permission is required from both the Resident Director and instructors in order to add/drop/change a course once it has begun.